antoninus96/detector/README.md

 `char payload[] = "{ \"payload\": TWITTER-ID-GOES-HERE }";`

 In our case, it's a `JSON` message containing a **field named payload** with a **Twitter ID valued** associated.

+You can read more accurate details about how we developed our MEmento project at this link: https://www.hackster.io/memento-team/memento-07ff93